 The gNB-CU initiates the procedure by sending UE CONTEXT SETUP REQUEST message to the gNB-DU.

-Editor’s note: Further details about the initiation of the context setup is still FFS.
+If the gNB-DU succeeds to establish the UE context, it replies with the gNB-CU with UE CONTEXT SETUP RESPONSE,

 The gNB-DU reports the unsuccessful establishment of a DRB with an appropriate cause value in the Cause IE.

 8.3.1.3 Unsuccessful Operation